Do you want an expert by your side as you take organic chemistry?

 Acing organic chemistry has nothing to do with “being a genius” or memorizing mountains of nonsense.
 I will take you under my wing and be your organic chemistry bodyguard!
 You will not feel like you are struggling through this alone.

-I’m Eddie Schiffman and I love teaching the beauty of organic chemistry logic and how you turn that logic into successful problem-solving ability.
+I’m Eddie Schiffman and I love helping students succeed in organic chemistry.
+This has become my mission in life.
+I want to teach you the beauty of organic chemistry logic and how you turn that logic into successful problem-solving ability.

 When you know and understand the application of the small handful of pillar principles that govern this course, you can solve organic chemistry problems with ease.

-I can teach you these pillar principles and how to apply them so you don’t end up developing an unproductive approach to this class.
+I will teach you how to do that so you don’t end up developing an unproductive approach to this class.
 An unproductive learning and study approach is typically the main reason students under-perform in this class.

 This is an extremely delayed thank you email.
 I was so traumatized by the Organic Chemistry experience that I just couldn’t get myself to speak one word about it!

 I was fully expecting to get nothing better than a B- in the class and was pleasantly surprised that I received a B!
 I know you strive for all of us to be A Orgo students, but that B still brought great joy to my life!